Chart Color Schemes

 Cultural Diversity

 South Hedland's cultural diversity was notable, with 24.8% of its population born overseas and 19.0% speaking a language other than English at home.
-Christianity was the predominant religion in South Hedland, accounting for 39.5% of the population.
-Islam was overrepresented compared to the rest of WA, comprising 4.7% versus 2.9%.
+Christianity was the dominant religion in South Hedland, accounting for 39.5% of people.
+Islam was overrepresented compared to the Rest of WA, comprising 4.7% versus 2.9%.

 Frequently Asked Questions - Diversity